q4yz/Non-Plainar-Slicing/README.md

 ## Usage

-This project enables slicing of G-code for non-planar 3D printing.
 The process involves three main steps:

-    - Preprocessing the Mesh: Prepare the mesh model for slicing.
+1. **Preprocessing the Mesh:** Prepare the mesh model for slicing by transforming it.
-    - Slicing the Mesh: Slice the mesh using any regular slicing software.
+2. **Slicing the Mesh:** Slice the mesh using any regular slicing technique.
-    - Postprocessing the G-code: Finalize the G-code for non-planar printing.
+3. **Postprocessing the G-code:** Finalize the G-code for non-planar printing by transforming it back.

-This workflow ensures that G-code is accurately generated for complex, non-planar printing tasks.
+### Requirement for the Slicer:

+- XYZE coordinates need to be in absolute position.
+- The slicer must not generate any toolpaths outside the model, because this can alter the realignment for the backtransformation.
+- During slicing, the model can be placed anywhere on the build plate.

 ---
 ## License